What Are Incoterms?

 Ans: The other version still in effect is Intercoms 2010 - these regulations continue to be in effect for companies using them.
 However, as the latest edition, Intercoms 2020 is the go-to version of these transport rules.

-Ans: the ICC or the International Chamber of Commerce, founded in 191, is the publisher of incoterm rules.
-This body looks after the interests of global trade, woth specific emphasis on legal interpretations of contracts.
-The first set of incoterms were published in 1936, and the ICC have maintained and updated them since to facilitate a common set of international guidelines.
+Ans: The ICC, or the International Chamber of Commerce, founded in 191, is the publisher of incoterm rules.
+This body looks after the interests of global trade, with specific emphasis on legal interpretations of contracts.
+The first set of incoterms was published in 1936, and the ICC has been maintaining and updating them ever since to facilitate a common set of international guidelines.